2023 Legislative Agenda

 • 3-2 (S): Public Hearing.

-• SB 895: Relating to the offense of passing in a no passing zone.
+• SB 895 Enrolled: Relating to the offense of passing in a no passing zone.
 Modifies offense of passing in no passing zone.
 Clarifies that term “obstruction” includes person riding bicycle or operating another type of vehicle.

 • 2-13 (S): Referred to Judiciary.